sbabic/swupdate/doc/source/roadmap.rst

 Users develop own custom handlers - I just enforce and encourage everyone to send them and discuss how to integrate custom handler in mainline.

-A handler to update a micro-controller connected via UART is introduced.
-It could be enhanced to support other interfaces (SPI for example).

 Some ideas for new handlers:
-        - handlers to update micro-controllers
         - FPGA updater for FPGA with Flash
         - Package handler to install packages (ipk, deb) Packages can be inserted into the SWU and the atomicity is